dqanshi/googlehangoutsbot/README.md

 ### Run the bot program:
 1. `cd /your/path/to/program`
 2. `source hangoutsbot-venv/bin/activate`
+3. `subl .` to open the entire directoy in sublime
+4. You'll now see that there is a directory called `local_memory` that holds that activate `config.json` file Changes you make to the `config.json` will be reflected once you save the file then stop/start the bot just like before
-3. `python3 hangupsbot/hangupsbot.py`
+5. `python3 hangupsbot/hangupsbot.py`
-4. (optional) type in your gmail username and password
+6. (optional) type in your gmail username and password
 * Now the bot program is running, so all messages to the Hangouts you signed in with will be handled by the bot

-5. Sign into that same account in a web browser
+7. Sign into that same account in a web browser
-6. Manually initiate conversations with the people you want to STS
+8. Manually initiate conversations with the people you want to STS
-7. Sit back and let the bot take over
+9. Sit back and let the bot take over

 ### Stop the bot:
 1. `control + c` will stop the bot from running